Rhdr/MyBank/README.md

 ## Procedure

 This application is developed using the  'The incremental model'.
 In short a simple version of the software will be completed first then new features will be added overtime.
-The file "Docs" contains notes on how the software is structured namely sequence diagrams, UML diagrams and notes explaining the different concepts used.

 ### Contents